 Can You Lose Twitch Affiliate by Breaking Twitch’s Terms of Services?

-This should be a no brainer.
+This should be obvious.
 Twitch has a set of terms and services, which you can view here, that you are required to abide by in order to stream on the platform.

-Can You Lose Twitch Affiliate by Ending Your Agreement?
+Can You Lose Twitch Affiliate By Ending Affiliate Your Agreement?

 It’s nice to know that you have the flexibility to end your Twitch Affiliate status at any time.
 You are not bound to this agreement in any way and can end it at any time.
 So if something else comes up you have every right to pursue it.